-Ibexa Platform exposes a very powerful Search API, allowing both full-text search and querying the content Repository using several built-in Search Criteria and Sort Clauses.
+Ibexa DXP exposes a very powerful Search API, allowing both full-text search and querying the content Repository using several built-in Search Criteria and Sort Clauses.
 These are supported across different search engines, allowing you to plug in another search engine without changing your code.

 - Legacy search engine, a database-powered search engine for basic needs.

 - Solr, an integration providing better overall performance, much better scalability and support for more advanced search capabilities.

 - Elasticsearch, available for Ibexa Experience customers, a document-oriented engine providing even better performance and scalability.

 |Query (filter with scoring)||Yes||Yes||Only filters, no scoring|